UltraMessaging/um_perf/README.md

 maximum-sustainable message rate for streaming and persistent sources.

-The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a single representative test of Persistence.
+The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a representative test of Persistence.
-That requires 5 fast hosts in total, three with fast disks.
+That requires five fast hosts in total, three with fast disks.
 But the UM lab only has one host with a fast disk.

 So we devised a series of tests to estimate the performance of a